christopherhesse/rethinkgo/README.md

     go get -u github.com/christopherhesse/rethinkgo

-If you do not have [goprotobuf](https://code.google.com/p/goprotobuf/) runtime installed, it is required:
+If you do not have the [goprotobuf](https://code.google.com/p/goprotobuf/) runtime installed, it is required:

     brew install mercurial  # if you do not have mercurial installed go get code.google.com/p/goprotobuf/{proto,protoc-gen-go}